Car & OBD2 Glossary

 Catalytic converter (cat)

 An exhaust component that converts harmful emissions (HC, CO, NOx) into less harmful gases.
-A failing cat is the most common cause of P0420 codes, and replacement is expensive ($400–$2,500 depending on vehicle).
+A failing cat is the most common cause of P0420 codes.
+Replacement runs $400 to $2,500 depending on the vehicle.

 A vehicle powered by an electric motor and battery rather than an internal combustion engine.
 EVs don't produce traditional OBD2 DTCs but most still expose OBD2 data for state-of-charge, motor temperature, and drivetrain health.